 In this article, we will show you how to create a target table in Informatica and use it as the destination/target table for the transformed data with an example.
 For example, If we don’t have a table structure that matches our requirements, then this option can be beneficial.

 How to Create Target Table in Informatica

-Before we start to Create Target Table in Informatica, First connect to Informatica repository service with your Admin credentials and then Navigate to Target Designer.
+Before we start to Create Target Table in Informatica, First connect to the repository service with your Admin credentials and then Navigate to Target Designer.

-TIP: Target Menu in the Menu bar available only when you are in the Target Designer section.
+TIP: Target Menu in the Menu bar is available only when you are in the Target Designer section.

-Next, Please navigate to Targets menu in Menu Bar.
+Next, Please navigate to the Targets menu in Menu Bar.
 From the following screenshot, you can observe the list of available targets inside the Informatica PowerCenter Designer.
 In this example, our task is to create a target table in Informatica from scratch.
 So, we are selecting the Create option.

 Once you select the Create option, a new window called Create Target table will be displayed:

 - Enter a new name for this table: Please provide the unique name for this new table.
 We assigned Target_Multicast as the new name for this table.

 - Select a database type: Please select the required database type from the list of available databases.
 Here we are selecting the Microsoft SQL Server.

-Once you are done filling the details, please click on the Create button to create a new empty table in our Informatica PowerCenter Target Designer.
+Once you are done filling in the details, please click on the Create button to create a new empty table in our PowerCenter Target Designer.

 We successfully created a new empty target table in Informatica Target Designer.

 To add new columns, we can edit the table definition by right-clicking on the table definition and selecting the Edit..option from the context menu.

 Once you select the Edit.. option, a new window called Edit tables will open.
 Within the Table tab, we can rename the table name by clicking the Rename button.
 Please change as per your requirements.